Program Dates: June 19 - August 15, 2022 (asynchronous Canvas assignments)

 This multicultural, excursion-rich, and food business/planning focused program offers intensive study and numerous field trips in major European business and cultural centers: Basel, Switzerland and Florence, Italy and their surrounding countrysides.
-Study is in ecogastronomy, economic, and social movements at the Goetheanum in Dornach, Switzerland, as well as in sensory taste sciences at the University of Florence.
+Study is in ecogastronomy, economic, and social movements at the Goetheanum in Dornach, Switzerland, as well as in sensory taste sciences.
 Students study food cultures and gastronomy entrepreneurship – and experience a unique food economy at Camporbiano in the Tuscan countryside.
 Experience language and culture at the Istituto Galileo Galilei, authentic regional cuisine and cooking (50 meals) and residential stay at the beautiful Begungzentrum in Dornach and with host families in Florence.
 Includes excursion with cycling to the Maremma wilderness and national park.

 - Experience the culture of Basel, Switzerland (with some of its 365 museums)